Goal Setting Frameworks

 OKRs have more flexibility with the types of progress that are measured.
 For example it’s common to see teams using % progress of a key project as a Key Results.
 We find that in many instances this can make sense but would always prefer teams to have identified metrics over the progress of projects and tasks, and instead use Initiatives or Commitments linked to metrics in Key Results or WIGs.

 Another difference between OKR and both SMART and 4DX® is that OKR has a mechanism for ambition.
 In fact, Key Results can be deliberately aspirational with OKR grading being used to communicate both the difficulty and the thresholds for success.
+This can be discussed and finalised during an OKR consulting session.

 SMART has the idea of being ‘Realistic’, which could be argued may encourage safe goal setting.
 Something you would usually want to avoid as easy goal setting as research has found it provides low to no value.